rajanarjun/argon/README.md

 # Argon
-A simple, statically-typed programming language inspired by Python and C syntax, with a minimal compiler built from scratch in C++ and an LLVM-based backend for code generation.
+A simple, programming language inspired by Python and C syntax, with a minimal compiler built from scratch in C++ and an LLVM-based backend for code generation.

 ## Progress
 Currently working on the **lexical analyzer (lexer)**.